“What happened was something that only now is starting to make sense.”

 …now seeking the truth, seeking their spirit, seeking God.

 “There are seekers of money, seekers after power, seekers of physical gratification,” she replied, “and then there are people who have done all those things and are now seeking the truth, seeking their spirit, seeking God.
 There are many, many seekers of truth in America.
 Great, great seekers.
 Oh so great.
 I want to meet them.
-Show them how they can get what they have been looking for, probably since ages, lifetimes even, their self-realization.”
+Show them how they can get what they have been looking for, probably since ages, lifetimes even, their self-realisation.”

 “What is that exactly?”
 I hadn’t yet asked one question from my carefully prepared list.